Lynch: 49ers feel 'urgency' to close Aiyuk deal

-SANTA CLARA, Calif. -- As the contract stalemate between the San Francisco 49ers and receiver Brandon Aiyuk continues and the start of the regular season approaches, the Niners are beginning to feel the squeeze to find a compromise with their star wideout.
+SANTA CLARA, Calif. -- As the contract stalemate with Brandon Aiyuk continues and the start of the regular season approaches, the San Francisco 49ers are beginning to feel the squeeze to find a compromise with their star wideout.

 "It's been a long, arduous, hard process, a hard journey," 49ers general manager John Lynch told KNBR radio in San Francisco on Friday.
 "We started this early and for whatever reason haven't been able to get it across the finish line.
 That's been frustrating.
 But the communication has still been really good with Brandon and his agent, and we're trying to figure out a solution.